DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 the socioeconomic capital of the individuals that compose the sample of this research is that neither men nor women seem to feel very comfortable with the filling of these aspects.
-The percentage of users that do not fill in the items of “qualifications”, “profession” and “income” are high, particularly when compared to other elements of the closed-ended questionnaire.
+The percentage of users that do not fill in the items of "qualifications", "profession" and "income" are high, particularly when compared to other elements of the closed-ended questionnaire.
 Nonetheless, there are a few more men (67%) than women (51%) doing it.
-Furthermore, it can be stressed that, although the numbers are not high, still, 19% of men disclose information about their “income” whereas only six percent of women fill in this element.
+Furthermore, it can be stressed that, although the numbers are not high, still, 19% of men disclose information about their "income" whereas only six percent of women fill in this element.

 Although the recent literature on the European family lives, notably,